Why Choose Us

 Support for Your Whole Family

 - At Seattle Children’s, we focus on your whole child, not just their disease.
 Your family has a full team behind you, taking care of your child’s medical, physical, learning, emotional and comfort needs.
 Read about the supportive care we offer.

 - Child life specialists work with you and your child to help you relieve tension, ease fears and feel more in control about your family’s hospital experience.

-- We work with many children and families from around the Northwest and beyond.
+- We work with children and families from around the Northwest and beyond.
 Whether you live nearby or far away, we can help with financial counseling, schooling, housing, transportation, interpreter services and spiritual care.
 Read about our services for patients and families.

 Keeping Cancer Survivors Healthy After Treatment

 - We are committed to your child’s overall well-being, both during and after treatment.

 - Long after treatment ends, we will check on your child’s health.
 We watch for possible long-term side effects from treatment and suggest ways to stay healthy.

 - Our Cancer Survivor Program provides long-term follow-up care after cancer treatment and is led by an international thought leader in survivorship research.

 Here When You Need Us

 - Having a child with a serious illness can be scary.
 We help take positive steps right away.
-We offer appointments within 1 to 3 days for children who are suspected to have cancer or a blood condition with urgent needs.
+We offer appointments within one to three days for children who are suspected to have cancer or a blood condition with urgent needs.
 If needs are not urgent, new patients can be seen in one or two weeks.

 - Seattle Children’s full range of services is provided at our hospital campus in Seattle.
 Around the clock, including weekends and holidays, your child can count on care from a board-certified specialist in cancer and blood disorders.

-- Every 2 months, we hold a Blood Disorders Clinic at our Tri-Cities Outreach Clinic.
+- Every two months, we hold a Blood Disorders Clinic at our Tri-Cities Outreach Clinic.
 Children with most types of blood disorders can be seen there.